Plastic Bags

 • Panel clarity - match the print layout to the actual contents, not just the mockup.

 If you are printing logos, product names, or warehouse codes, keep the design controlled.
 One or two colors usually keep setup simpler and reduce cost.
 Full coverage can look good on a screen and still be annoying in production if the artwork ignores the product shape.
 Ecommerce packaging should read cleanly at a glance, because nobody in the warehouse has time for interpretive design.
+On larger repeat orders, a standard flexo line with controlled ink viscosity and corona-treated film is usually the most efficient route for consistent adhesion.

 Cost, pricing, and MOQ tradeoffs that change unit cost